quixio/quix-streams/docs/read.md

 | 3         | 125   | 3    |
 | 6         | 110   | 2    |

-You can use the `timestamps` property of a `ParameterData` instance to access each row of that table, and the `parameters` property to access the values of that timestamp.
+You can use the `timestamps` property of a `TimeseriesData` instance to access each row of that table, and the `parameters` property to access the values of that timestamp.

 The Quix SDK supports Numeric, String, and Binary values and you should use the proper property depending of the value type of your Parameter: